openstack-archive/sahara-specs/specs/kilo/first-run-api-usage.rst

 Proposed change
 ===============

-The impementaion will change start_cluster to call first_run, and remove the other part of work can be done by first_run from the method body.
+The implementation will change start_cluster to call first_run, and remove the other part of work can be done by first_run from the method body.

 For detail, it will be like following: